AdaptiveCpp/AdaptiveCpp/doc/macros.md

 ## Information about compilation passes

 ### `HIPSYCL_LIBKERNEL_IS_DEVICE_PASS_<backend>`
-Note: Some compiler drivers that hipSYCL supports can compile for multiple backends in a single pass.
+Note: Some compiler drivers that Open SYCL supports can compile for multiple backends in a single pass.
 Therefore, the following macros should not be seen as mutually exclusive in general.
 Currently, this affects the `cuda-nvcxx` driver which can target CUDA and host in a single pass.

 * `HIPSYCL_LIBKERNEL_IS_DEVICE_PASS_HOST` - Set to 1 if the current compilation pass targets host.
 0 otherwise.
 * `HIPSYCL_LIBKERNEL_IS_DEVICE_PASS_CUDA` - Set to 1 if the current compilation pass targets CUDA.
 0 otherwise.